 I can't believe I lived to see the day that the Confederate flag (CF) is going down in the South.
 The Confederate states, those who fought for secession (separation) from the U.S. are seriously considering or have decided to fly the Confederate flag no more.
-Those states include Mississippi, Alabama, Georgia, Louisiana, South Carolina, Tennessee, Virginia, North Carolina, Kentucky, Texas, Florida (North of Orlando), and Oklahoma.
+Those states include Mississippi, Alabama, Georgia, Louisiana, South Carolina, Tennessee, Virginia, North Carolina, Kentucky,

 The state of Missouri was a swing state that sent soldiers both to the Union, 110,000 and to the Confederate army, 30,000.
 Below St. Louis went with the South, above St.Louis to the North.
 I grew up in the state of Missouri, the Bootheel, which is bordered by Arkansas, Tennessee and Kentucky.
 Several Civil war battles were fought in the state, one at Cape Girardeau, where I taught.
 Needless to say, Confederate flags were flown in Missouri, but not at the State house once the war was over.